CANNES LIONS 2024: key takeaways from team Accord

 Ben Irons, Senior Creative:

-Leveraging everyday human moments in advertising
+leveraging everyday human moments in advertising

 “Life is rich with everyday moments that matter,” opened P&G's Chief Brand Officer, Mark Pritchard, responsible for their brand-building principles as well as managing a multi-billion-dollar marketing and advertising strategy.